 The Salty Whale and Guest House is located at 385-417 E. Main Street between the beach and the train station.
 It was a former hotel and a number of restaurants over the years.
 It has been totally redone and features a large menu of soups, salads, sandwiches, pizzas and more.
 It is open for lunch and dinner.
 I went for lunch an enjoyed a great beet salad with arugula and goad cheese plus some grilled mahi mahi tacos with a pineapple and mango salsa.
 It has a rustic atmosphere with some old painting and photographs of the area.
 I definitely recommend it.
 They opened a number of hotel rooms upstairs for weekly, weekend and monthly rentals.
 It is a great location to walk downtown and to the boardwalk.

-To stay at the beach, I suggest contacting Diane Russo at the Richard I. Wood Agency 535 E. Main St. I have worked with them for many years to rent our our cottage and they do a great job at finding the best rental for you and hour family or friends.
-If you want a short term place to stay, she recommends the five room Nathaniel Morris Inn, a B&B located near downtown.
+To stay at the beach, I suggest contacting Lisa Smith at the Richard I. Wood Agency 535 E. Main St. I have worked with them for many years to rent our our cottage and they do a great job at finding the best rental for you and your family or friends.
+If you want a short term place to stay, they recommend the five room Nathaniel Morris Inn, a B&B located near downtown.
 117 Marcellus Avenue.

 Close to the Manasquan inlet is the Fisherman’s Cove Conservation Area consisting of 55 acres of unspoiled land near the water.